 Black Student Leadership Institute

-The Black Student Leadership Institute is a five-week series designed for students of color.
+The Black Student Leadership Institute is a five-week series designed for students of color; however, all students are welcomed and encouraged to apply.
 Students engage in conversations and activities surrounding leadership development, cultural competence and racial and ethnic identity.
 While participating in the institute, students are connected to Georgia State alumni and acquire practical leadership skills that are attractive to student organizations and employers.
 Scholarships are awarded to students who complete the institute.

 Black Men’s Dialogue

 A monthly discussion about issues affecting Black men.
 This includes the intersection of race, gender, masculinity, sexuality, culture, economics and other identities.
 In collaboration with the Counseling Center.